 WECC Base Cases: A set of solved and solvable steady-state and dynamic data representing a specific operating scenario of the Western Interconnection compiled by WECC staff in cooperation with WECC members.

-WECC staff: Employees of WECC who participate in the coordination of steady-state and dynamic data for use in creating WECC Base Cases.
+WECC staff: Employees of WECC who participate in the coordination of steady-state and dynamic data for use in creating WECC interconnection-wide cases.

 General Data Requirements and Reporting Procedures

+The data requirements and reporting procedures included in the Data Preparation manual are intended to provide an outline to Planning Coordinators to support their compliance with MOD-032-1, R1 and R4.
+The data requirements and reporting procedures jointly developed by each Planning Coordinator can address and incorporate desires, concerns, and issues of the entities within its Planning Coordinator Area and therefore are not included in the Data Preparation Manual.
+Data types requested in the Data Preparation Manual are not inclusive of all the data types required in MOD-032 R1.1.

 Data Requirements

-Power system modeling data requirements are stated generally in the NERC Reliability Standards and WECC Regional Reliability Standards and Criteria.

-Accuracy of the data utilized in the steady-state and dynamic data sets is imperative as it must support informed decisions regarding power system expansion and operation.
-System response and parameters measured in simulating system operation must be comparable to measurements of the actual power system under the same conditions.
-Study results either overly optimistic or too pessimistic could lead to uninformed decisions regarding the design or operation of the power system and potentially adversely affect reliable operation.

-Data representation should be in sufficient detail to adequately evaluate all system conditions of load, generation and interchange as well as steady-state and dynamic conditions of the power system.
-As a guide, the level of detail should be at least that used by the member systems in conducting their own internal studies for the purpose of supporting their own system expansion and operating decisions.
+Data format and content requirements required to be provided by Planning Coordinators for the development of Interconnection-wide cases is broken into three data types: steady state, dynamics, and short circuit.
+Sections V, VI, and VII address each data type respectively.
+An additional data requirements section is provided to address the modeling of contingencies and remedial action schemes.

-Planned Facilities shall be included in submitted data if:
+In consideration of including Planned Facilities in submitted data, the following guidelines should be followed:

-The facilities are expected be in-service on the scheduled base case posting date;
+the facilities are expected be in-service on the scheduled base case posting date;

-The facilities are expected to be in-service in the month and year represented in the case; or
+the facilities are expected to be in-service in the month and year represented in the case; or

-The facilities are required to support proposed generation facilities which are modeled in-service in the case.
+the facilities are required to support proposed generation facilities that are modeled in-service in the case.

+Data requirements not included in MOD-032-1, Attachment 1 are identified within the Data Preparation Manual by use of “#” prior to the requirements description.

 All data must be the best available data.
 Dynamic data resulting from equipment testing should be provided if it is available.
 If test data is not available then design data should be provided.
 If design data is not available then generic Dynamic data should be provided.
 In-service equipment should be supported by test data while far-term planned equipment may only have generic Dynamic data available.

 Reporting Procedures